 1. Resources spent.

 For sure building a new product is fun.
-You make a bunch of new features, your users (employees and co-workers) use it.
+You make a bunch of new features, your users (employees and co-workers) use them.
 All seems great until one day it is not.
 Because you realize you spend more time on bug fixing rather than on developing new features.
 It happens to all software.
 For the first few weeks or months, you spend 20% of your time on bug fixing and 80% on new features.
 In about a year, this goes sideways – you spend 80% of your time and resources on bug fixing and 20% on new features.
 And you NEED to do that because your users rely on it.
 This means keep the engineering resources locked on the product.
 In other words, maintenance is expensive and hard to budget for, because all plans are optimistic.
 If you didn’t reach scale to justify this cost and if you are building this as an internal solution for your company, surprise, surprise, you are never going to reach the scale that would make this economical.

 2. Re-inventing the wheel.